wojciech12/template_project_go/slides/slides.md

 ---
 <!-- _class: lead -->
-## Plan.md
+## context hygiene

+Once the task is complete:

+- Save any essential information.
-- Keep the model on the track
+- Clear the context using the `/clear` command.
-- When it double, create it
-- MUST for anything more complicated
-- Benefits for the model

 ---
 <!-- _class: lead -->